Local Community Partnerships

 Boosting local business and educational programs

-Offshore wind may be a nascent industry, but the U.S. is already learning how much it can contribute to local schools, businesses, and communities.
-All along the East Coast, Ørsted is partnering with local communities to boost minority-owned, woman-owned, and small businesses, bringing them into the offshore wind supply chain.
+In addition to delivering reliable clean energy, our U.S. offshore wind energy projects are contributing to local schools, businesses, and communities.
+All along the East Coast, Ørsted is partnering with communities to boost local businesses, bringing them into the American offshore wind supply chain.
 We’re funding afterschool programs, museums, aquariums, and more, giving the next generation a good education in STEM subjects, clean energy, and offshore wind.

 Blue pictogram of an offshore wind turbine, representing Ørsted's support of the WindWindRI program for students.